Self-supervised Point Cloud Representation Learning via Separating Mixed Shapes: Experiment

-\textbf{Visualization of the reconstructed point cloud after disentanglement.} As shown in Figure~\ref{fig:disentangle}, we visualize original point clouds, mixed point clouds, and generated point clouds on ShapeNet-Part.
-We visualize three sets of point clouds.
-Each row in the figure is the original point cloud $A$, the original point cloud $B$, the mixed point cloud, and two generated point clouds correspondingly.
-Overall, our method achieves ideal visualization results.
+\textbf{Visualization of the reconstructed point cloud.} (1) As shown in Fig.~\ref{fig:disentangle}, we visualize original point clouds, mixed point clouds, and generated point clouds on ShapeNet-Part.
+Our method achieves good reconstruction results, recovering the key geometry.
+(2) We further track the decoder activation changes during reconstruction.
+Given one mixed embedding (extracted from mixed $P_A$ and $P_B$), we visualize the disentangle process via Chamfer distance (see Fig.~\ref{fig:feature}).
+There are three layers in our decoder and the channel of each layer output is 128, 64, and 3.
+We normalize the output feature in the channel dimension and divide the Chamfer distance by the channel dimension for distance calculation.
+We observe that the distance between $P_A$ and $P_B$ becomes larger from the shallow layer to the deep layer in the decoder.
+It indicates that the decoder follows the conditional information and chooses different features for reconstructing $P_A$ and $P_B$ respectively.

-\textbf{Visualization of the key points of the mixed point cloud.} As show in Figure~\ref{fig:keypoints}, we visualize the key points of the mixed point cloud.
-The result shows that the key points of c) include the key points of both a) and b), which verifies that the embedding vector contains the information of two original point clouds.
-Therefore, we can leverage the training sample pool to get a more robust encoder.
+\textbf{Visualization of key points.} We visualize the top 25\% key points of the mixed point cloud, which has max activation after the last pooling layer in the encoder (see Fig.~\ref{fig:keypoints}).
+The result shows that the key points of a) include the key points of both b) and c), which verifies that the pre-trained embedding learns the salient geometric information of both input point clouds.

-\textbf{Visualization of Embedding.} We visualize the embedding vector obtained by the encoder.
-The encoder is pre-trained on ModelNet-40 and we obtain the embedding vectors of ShapeNet-Part with the pre-trained encoder.
-We apply the T-SNE~\cite{van2008visualizing} to reduce the dimension of the embedding vector to $\mathbb{R}^2$.
-As shown in Figure~\ref{fig:cluster}, most categories are separated easily.
-The distance between intra-class samples is small and the distance between inter-class is large.
-The above result proves the generalization of the encoder to unseen point clouds from the segmentation dataset, \ie, ShapeNet-Part.
+\textbf{Visualization of embeddings.} To verify the scalability of learned embeddings, we extract embeddings of ShapeNet-Part via the pre-trained model on ModelNet-40.
+We apply the T-SNE~\cite{van2008visualizing} to reduce the dimension of the embedding vector to $\mathbb{R}^2$ for plotting.
+As shown in Fig.~\ref{fig:cluster}, the distance between intra-class samples is small and the distance between inter-class is large.
+The above result supports the generalization of the pre-trained encoder to unseen point clouds.